 The road ahead was wonderful as well as severe.
 The pass is the place between the elite mountains of the world.
 Each of them are having heights over 6000 meters.
 The pass is like a cold-desert having loose soil.

 After finishing the early and easier climb, Samiti lake can be viewed.
 It was awesome to have the view of Samiti lake from the top.
 Sudipta and Naskar reached Samiti lake together.
-Ahead of that, there were scarcity of air.
+Ahead of that, there was scarcity of air.
 Sudipta sat there.
 Naskar moved on.

 Similar was the view of mountains from the level of the lake.
 People have to cross the lake through its left to go further.

-Ahead of it at the first view point, the heaven was there.
-The path to second view point was separated by a land slide.
+Ahead of it at the first viewpoint, heaven was there.
+The path to the second viewpoint was separated by a landslide.
 Naskar did not risk that much.
-He came back from the first view point.
+He came back from the first viewpoint.
 The landscape changed while returning with the Sun above our head.
 The snow was gone completely.
-When Naskar, Sudipta and Chung were on their way to Goechala view point, Koushik with me started for Thansing.
+When Naskar, Sudipta and Chung were on their way to Goechala viewpoint, Koushik with me started for Thansing.

 I reached with Koushik at Thansing by 9.30 am.

 Sajib woke up by then and he joined Subhas.
-They had the lunch for the other three members.
+They had lunch for the other three members.

 Thansing to Tsokha